daparic/qemu-arm/README.md

 will be demonstrated through this example project.
 The steps described here is applicable both in a Windows or in a Linux as the host development machine.

-## Download Cross-compiler
+## Download Cross Compiler

 For Windows, download [Linaro GCC 7.5-2019.12](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-i686-mingw32_aarch64-linux-gnu.tar.xz) and unzip it to a location of your choice.

 For Linux, download [Linaro GCC 7.5-2019.12](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu.tar.xz) and unzip it to a location of your choice.

-Edit [activate.sh](https://github.com/daparic/qemu-arm/blob/main/activate.sh) file for path adjustment changes.
+Edit [activate.sh](https://github.com/daparic/qemu-arm/blob/main/activate.sh) file for path adjustment changes, where you unzipped the Linaro cross compiler.

 ## Windows Git Bash